leynos/bournemouth/.rules/python-generators.md

 ### Avoid Overcomplicating:

-Don’t convert everything into generators unnecessarily.
+Don't convert everything into generators unnecessarily.
 Use them to simplify logic—not obscure it.

 #### BAD: